JohnLyu2/z3alpha/README.md

-Z3alpha synthesizes efficient Z3 strategies tailored to your problem set!
+**Z3alpha** synthesizes efficient Z3 strategies tailored to your problem set!
 See our IJCAI'24 paper [Layered and Staged Monte Carlo Tree Search for SMT Strategy Synthesis](https://arxiv.org/abs/2401.17159) for technical details.

 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).

-The experiments in our IJCAI'24 paper are based on Z3 4.12.2.
+# SMT-COMP'24
+Z3alpha entered SMT-COMP 2024 (Single Query Track) as a derived solver.
+It won [multiple awards](https://smt-comp.github.io/2024/results/results-single-query/) across various divisions and logics, including sequential- & parllel-perofrmance awards in QF_NonLinearIntArith and QF_NonLinearRealArith!

+See our submitted solver along with synthesized strategies in 'smtcomp24/'.
+Note that the executables in 'smtcomp24/z3bin/' are compiled for the [competition evnvironment](https://smt-comp.github.io/2024/specs/).

 # Prerequisites